-Can you not at once imagine, on reading through these words, that this was the man who always reven if he was discharging the absent emperor's s, he was always in undress when they asked for the countersign.
-Or that this was the man o, as judge on the bench, or as an orator, or at y public function, appeared with his cloak wrapped cout his head, leaving only the ears exposed, b like the millionaire's runaway slaves in the farce?
+Can you not at once imagine, on reading through these words, that this was the man who always paraded through the city with a flowing a tunic?
+For even if he was discharging the absent emperor's duties, he was always in undress when they asked him for the countersign.
+Or that this was the man who, as judge on the bench, or as an orator, or at any public function, appeared with his cloak wrapped about his head, leaving only the ears exposed, b like the millionaire's runaway slaves in the farce?
 Or that this was the man who, at the very time when the state was embroiled in civil strife, when the city was in difficulties and under martial law, was attended in public by two eunuchs-both of them more men than himself?
 Or that this was the man who had but one wife, and yet was married countless times?
 These words of his, put together so faultily, thrown off so carelessly, and arranged in such marked contrast to the usual practice, declare that the character of their writer was equally unusual, unsound, and eccentric.
-To be sure, we bestow upon him the highest praise for his humanity; he was sparing with the sword and refrained from bloodshed; a and he made a show of his power only in the course of his loose living; but he spoiled, by such preposterous finickiness of style, this genuine praise, which was his due.
-For it is evident that he was not really gentle, but effeminate, as is proved by his misleading word-order, his inverted expressions, and the surprising thoughts which frequently contain something great, exeunt, cuivis manifestum facient.
+To be sure, we bestow upon him the highest praise for his humanity; he was sparing with the sword and refrained from bloodshed; and he made a show of his power only in the course of his loose living; but he spoiled, by such preposterous finickiness of style, this genuine praise, which was his due.
+For it is evident that he was not really gentle, but effeminate, as is proved by his misleading wordorder, his inverted expressions, and the surprising thoughts which frequently contain something great, exeunt, cuivis manifestum facient.
 Motum illi felicitate nimia caput.